 In Georgia, there are a few different insurance providers available.
-The services within the city include balanced care, essential care, and secure care.
-Balanced care is insurance that provides a balance between deductibles/out of pocket expense and premiums.
-These plans are broken into levels from one to twenty.
+There are multiple options for service which are essential care, secure care, and balanced care.
+Balanced care is an insurance option that offers a middle ground for deductibles and out-of-pocket costs.
+Each plan is separated into levels that range from 1 to 20.
 The availability of these plans depends on the income of the individual in comparison to the Federal poverty level.
 Depending on what plan one chooses there are different levels of coverage for substance abuse treatment.
 Some coverage may require co-pays, coinsurance, and/or a deductible to be met prior to receiving coverage.

 Essential Care and Secure Care

-Essential care is another type of insurance offered.
-This typically has the highest deductibles and out of pocket expenses.
-However, the premiums are lower.
-The plan is broken down into levels between one and twenty and the availability depends on the individual’s income in comparison to the Federal poverty level.
+An additional insurance choice is essential care.
+This plan usually has higher costs for both deductibles and out-of-pocket costs.
+Fortunately, this plan typically has lower premiums.
+As will all the plans, this one is separated into levels one through twenty.
+In addition, the availability of this plan relies on the income of the individual compared to the federal poverty level.
 All levels of this type of insurance may offer coverage for substance abuse.
 However, co-pays, coinsurance, and/or a deductible may need to be met prior to coverage.

 Lastly, there is secure care.
-This type of insurance has the lowest deductible and out of pocket expenses.
-However, there may be higher premiums.
-The plan is broken into levels from one to twenty.
-Once again the availability depends on an individual’s income level in comparison to the Federal poverty level.
+Secure care offers the smallest deductible as well as out-of-pocket costs.
+All plans are separated into levels from 1 to 20.
+This plan may have higher premiums.
+The availability of this plan will depend on the income level of an individual compared to the federal poverty level.
 All levels may offer coverage for substance abuse treatment.
 All levels may offer coverage, however, there may be co-pays, coinsurance, and/or a deductible that needs to be met.
 What each person is looking for in terms of coverage depends on the individual.
 It is important to thoroughly look at each plan and talk with an advisor about your individual needs.

 HMO versus PPO